redsymbol/amitools/README.md

 default, the prefix is unimaginatively "AMI", which means names are generated that look like (for example) "AMI-1366162881-135159873121564".
-Choose a different prefix by giving -N or --random-name an argument (these two options are completely interchangeable):
+Choose a different prefix by giving -N or --random-name-prefix an argument (these two options are completely interchangeable):

-    ami-create-image --random-name database i-12345678
+    ami-create-image --random-name-prefix database i-12345678

 This will give the new image a name like "database-1366162881-135159873121564".
 It can be useful for easy type